Culture Course FAQs

 That’s true for many online courses, but we can assure you that this is not a reading course that happens to be online.
 Personal interaction is woven into the course including contact with the instructor via video call, interaction with other students in the forums, and meeting in person with a culture helper.

 This course is designed as a set of 11 modules.
-Some people take about 2 hours per module, about 6-8 hours a week over four weeks.
-(However, scheduling is very flexible and customizable to your needs.)
-Most work is asynchronous — that is, you schedule your own work time.
+People take about 2-3 hours per module.
+Scheduling is very flexible and customizable to your needs as most work is asynchronous — that is, you schedule your own work time.
 In addition, there are one-on-one video call meetings with an instructor once a week (scheduled on your own time).
 In most modules you will read a chapter of the book, Ministering Cross-Culturally by Lingenfelter and Mayers.
 The online component on our course management system usually has an introduction followed by Foundations, which consists of readings and a narrated PowerPoint presentation.
 Most modules also have a forum for reflection and interaction with other participants and the instructor, and a survey to discover cultural values.
 A few of the modules include links to videos or other online materials.
-Some modules have an assignment with reflection or application questions to submit.
+Modules have an assignment with reflection or application questions to submit.
 At least twice you will also meet with a person from a culture of your choice for two brief interviews.

 The textbook for the course is Ministering Cross- Culturally: A Model for Effective Personal Relationships, 3rd edition (by Sherwood G. Lingenfelter and Marvin K. Mayers, 2016).
 It is available for purchase in paperback or in Kindle format.